About p44script

 Attention - be careful with short intervals

-- returns undefined/null when called first, but schedules a re-evaluation after given seconds and return value of test then.
+returns undefined/null when called first, but schedules a re-evaluation after given seconds and return value of timedtest then.
 If retrigger is true then, the re-evaluation will repeat in seconds interval (use with care!).
-Note that testlater() is available mostly for backwards compatibility with older setups, before the more general every() functions existed in p44script.
+Note that testlater() is available mostly for backwards compatibility with older setups, before the more general every() function existed in p44script.

 Script Programming Functions